-As the first phase of The Natural History Museum’s most significant development since it opened in 1881, the Darwin Centre offers visitors rare, behind-the-scenes access to the work and people of the museum.
-The building provides a new home for more than 22 million zoological specimens and laboratories for 100 scientists.
+As the first phase of The Natural History Museum’s most significant development since its 1881 opening, the Darwin Centre offers visitors rare, behind-the-scenes access to the work and people of the museum.
+The design for this new wing of the renowned museum celebrates its vast body of research while safely housing and displaying more than 22 million zoological specimens and providing secure accommodations for dozens of scientists.

-The contemporary detailing recreates the historic tradition of “architecture parlante” – buildings whose external appearance describes what happens inside.
-The zoomorphic brackets of the solar wall, the changing appearance created by the sun-tracking metal louvers and the caterpillar-like inflated roof refer directly to the activities inside the building.
-The design team worked with English Heritage to ensure that the new building would complement nearby historical buildings.
+The contemporary detailing recreates the historic tradition of architecture parlante—buildings whose external appearance describes what happens inside.
+The zoomorphic brackets of the solar wall, the changing appearance created by the sun-tracking metal louvers and the caterpillar-like inflated roof refer directly to the activities occurring indoors.